okx-code/rankupbook/src/Basic-Configuration-Example/Your-first-rank.md

 ```
 #### First Example Line By Line Breakdown:
 1. [`defaultToMember:`](../Rankups-and-prestiges/How-to-rankups.yml.md#1-heading) Indicates the subsequent indendented subsections are part of a rankup step on the ladder.
 The text `defaultToMember` must only be unique from all other `heading:` sections.
-2. [`rank: 'default'`](../Rankups-and-prestiges/How-to-rankups.yml.md#2-rank) Sets the group players must be in to be able to use this rankup step from "default". (`default` is our example current group in {OLD_RANK})
+2. [`rank: 'default'`](../Rankups-and-prestiges/How-to-rankups.yml.md#2-rank) Sets the group players must be in to be able to use this rankup step from "default". (`default` is our example current group in `{{ rank.rank }}`)
-3. [`next: 'member'`](../Rankups-and-prestiges/How-to-rankups.yml.md#3-next) Sets the group assigned to the player when they've met the requirements and use `/rankup` to complete this rankup to "member". (`'member'` is our example next group in {RANK})
+3. [`next: 'member'`](../Rankups-and-prestiges/How-to-rankups.yml.md#3-next) Sets the group assigned to the player when they've met the requirements and use `/rankup` to complete this rankup to "member". (`'member'` is our example next group in `{{ rank.next }}`)
 4. [`requirements:`](../Rankups-and-prestiges/How-to-rankups.yml.md#4-requirements) This begins the list of requirements section.
 5. [`- xp-level 5`](../Core-Files/List-of-Requirements.md) This example assumes the only requirement we want for a player to rankup is 5 xp levels as deducted (as a sort of payment).
 If we wanted to let players keep their xp levels when ranking up, we could check how many xp levels they _have_ with `xp-levelh` (compare) instead of `xp-level` (deduct).
 Rankup will only take the given number of any requirement (`xp-level 5` here) away once a player successfully ranks up.
-We only used one requirement for this example, but you can have many different kinds of **[requirements](../Core-Files/List-of-Requirements.md
-6. )** by following the above format.
+We only used one requirement for this example, but you can have many different kinds of **[requirements](../Core-Files/List-of-Requirements.md)** by following the above format.

 Follow the links provided in 1 through 5 to see more detailed descriptions of these sections.